Preliminary Program

 Short Course III

-Short Course III - Driving Outcomes Through Meaningful Engagement and Experiential Education: The New Currency of Higher Ed
+Driving Outcomes Through Meaningful Engagement and Experiential Education: The New Currency of Higher Ed

 In 2026, a diploma alone is no longer sufficient currency in the labor market.
 Graduates are now evaluated on their demonstrated skills, professional experiences, and the networks they can leverage.
 As a result, institutions face an urgent mandate: close the “experience gap” before students graduate by creating sustained, meaningful connections that lead directly to opportunity.